NielsRahder/ThesisMM/README.md

 1) `Clean.R`
 2) `pretest.R`

-Following this the rest of the code in the folder can be run.
+Following this the rest of the code in the folder can be run!